Canon 1300D vs Fujifilm X30

-The Canon EOS 1300D (called Canon T6 in some regions) and the Fujifilm X30 are two digital cameras that were revealed to the public, respectively, in March 2016 and August 2014.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Fujifilm X30 are two digital cameras that were announced, respectively, in March 2016 and August 2014.
 The 1300D is a DSLR, while the X30 is a fixed lens compact.
 The cameras are based on an APS-C (1300D) and a 2/3 (X30) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Fujifilm provides 12 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Fujifilm provides 12 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1300D vs Fujifilm X30

-The side-by-side display below illustrates the physical size and weight of the Canon 1300D and the Fujifilm X30.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 1300D – represents the basis for the calculations across all the size and weight measures).
+The physical size and weight of the Canon 1300D and the Fujifilm X30 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All size dimensions are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1300D – represents 100 percent across all the size and weight measures).